 Using all of the headings in the order presented below, please use this section to clearly explain your proposed research.
 Schematics, tables, illustrations, graphs, and other types of graphics can be embedded to clarify the research plan but they should not clutter the central narrative.
 Images do not count towards the overall word count but inclusion of them to overcome word limits is not permitted.
 Images may only be included within the 'Research Plan.'
 Images included in other sections will be removed from the application and not seen by reviewers.

-As this is the main part of your application which will be considered by the reviewing panel, you should ensure that the information is accurate, succinct, clearly laid out and provides sufficient methodological detail.
-The overall amount of information that you can provide at this stage is limited to 3 - 5 pages (dependent on the type/complexity/scale of study proposed).
-(Limit: 4000 words).
+As this is the main part of your application which will be considered by the reviewing committee, you should ensure that the information is accurate, succinct, clearly laid out and provides sufficient methodological detail.
+The overall amount of information that you can provide at this stage is limited to 3 - 4 pages (dependent on the type/complexity/scale of study proposed).
+(Limit: 3,000 words).

-The NIHR expects appropriate and relevant involvement of patients and the public and other key stakeholders in the research it supports.
-It is essential to set out your plans to involve patients and the public in the Stage 1 application.
-Your patient and public involvement plans will be assessed by the funding panel/board including patient and public members.
+The NIHR expects appropriate and relevant involvement of patients/service users, carers and the public and other key stakeholders in the research it supports.
+It is essential to set out your plans to involve patients/service users, carers and the public in the Stage 1 application.
+Your patient/service user, carer and public involvement plans will be assessed by the funding committee including patient/service users, carers and public members.

 In this section it is important that you identify all stakeholders who are relevant to your research proposal.
 For each stakeholder group you need to be clear about how they benefit from your proposed research and, where appropriate, how they have been involved in the development of the application, as well as the plans for their involvement in the proposed research.

 If you are developing a digital health technology or your technology contains a digital component you should consult the NICE Evidence Standards Framework for Digital Health Technologies and the NHS Digital Health Technology Standard describing:

 - Evidence for Effectiveness for intended use (EfE)